 Lastly, separate the egg whites from 2 large eggs and whip until frothy.

-I add egg whites to my granola because I’m a big fan of lumps where my granola is concerned.
-Feel free to omit it if you’re avoiding eggs and for a loose granola.
+I add egg whites to my granola because I’m a big fan of chunky granola.
+Feel free to omit it if you’re avoiding eggs or for a loose granola.

 Give everything one last toss to get the egg whites mixed through out.